AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 .. method:: ExecutableModel.setBoundarySpeciesConcentrations([index], values)
-   :module: roadrunner
+   :module: RoadRunner

    Use this to set the entire set of boundary species concentrations in one call.
-   The order of species is given by the order of Ids returned by getBoundarySpeciesIds()
+   The order of species is given by the order of boundary species returned by getBoundarySpeciesIds()

    :param numpy.ndarray index: (optional) an index array indicating which items to set,
                                or if no index array is given, the first param should be an